MafraLab/IRVolumetricSensor/README.md

 IRVolumetricSensor

-This is the sketch and .NET application to calculate a volume from a parcel.
+This consists on a Infrared Volumetric Sensor using a Infrared distance sensor, a webcam, and a Arduino.

-This solution uses a sharp IR sensor and a webcam to do the measurement.
+This is the sketch and .NET application to calculate a volume from a box.

 Arduino plugin for visual studio used